 1. Are you looking for a repayment or interest-only mortgage?

-Making the decision between repayment and interest-only can make a huge difference to your monthly mortgage payments, and the total sum you are likely to pay over the mortgage term.
+Deciding between a repayment and interest-only mortgage can make a huge difference to your monthly payments, and the total sum you are likely to pay over the mortgage term.
 Below we outline the key differences between the two to help you choose the right option for you.

 Repayment mortgages

-Although the monthly payments for a repayment mortgage are higher than for an interest-only mortgage, the overall cost of a repayment mortgage will be lower.
+Although the monthly payments on a repayment mortgage are higher than for an interest-only mortgage, the overall cost of a repayment mortgage will be lower.
 This is because as you chip away at the total amount you borrowed, the amount of interest you pay will also go down.
-This also means that if you chose to remortgage during your mortgage term, that you are more likely to get a good deal, as you should have more equity in your home than before (the proportion of money you have paid in versus what is outstanding on your loan).
+It also means that if you chose to remortgage during your mortgage term, that you are more likely to get a good deal, as you should have built up more equity in your home over time (the proportion of the property you own versus the amount still outstanding on your loan).

 Interest-only mortgages

-A much less-frequently offered option for residential properties, interest-only mortgages, are exactly as they sound.
-Rather than paying off the amount you borrowed to buy your property, with an interest-only mortgage, you will only pay off the interest each month.
-This can make this a much cheaper option, but you will need to find a way to pay off the amount you borrowed, as when the term ends, the full amount you borrowed will be due.
+A much less-frequently offered option for residential properties, interest-only mortgages are exactly as their name suggests.
+Rather than paying off the amount you borrowed to buy your property, with an interest-only mortgage, you will only pay off some of the interest you owe each month.
+This can make this a much cheaper option, but you will need to find a way to pay off the amount you borrowed, as when the term ends, you’ll have to pay this back in full.

-The main advantage of an interest-only mortgage is that your monthly payments are much lower than a repayment mortgage.
-You will of course have to pay the full amount borrowed at the end of the term, and your lender will want to know how you plan to do this, whether it’s using funds from the sale of your property, or from savings and investments.
+The main advantage of an interest-only mortgage is that your monthly payments will be much lower than if you’d opted for a repayment mortgage.
+You will of course have to pay back the capital borrowed at the end of the term, and your lender will want to know how you plan to do this, whether it’s using funds from the sale of your property, or your savings and investments.

-Interest-only mortgages do come with some downsides, so think carefully before applying for one.
-They tend to be more expensive in the long term as you are not driving down the amount you owe, which means that the interest you pay will continue to be based on the total amount you borrowed.
+Interest-only mortgages do come with downsides, so think carefully before applying for one.
+As mentioned, the biggest drawback is that they tend to be more expensive in the long term as you are not driving down the amount you owe, which means that the interest you pay will continue to be based on the total amount you borrowed.
 Lenders will also want to check that you have a repayment strategy in place, and may want to see evidence at regular intervals that you’re on track to repay the capital you owe at the end of your mortgage term.

 Get expert mortgage advice*